How do I turn patient messaging on?

 you need an immediate response.
 Dial 911 for life-threatening situations

-For information on In practice or Network messaging, see: How do I use Messaging?
+For information on all Practice Fusion messaging features, see: How do I use Messaging?